zhou00NJUST/HHT-CFI/README.md

 - Training and evaluation scripts

 ### 📢 **Code Release Timeline**
-The code and additional resources will be made publicly available upon acceptance of the paper.
+The code and additional resources will be made publicly available once the paper is accepted.